Child with Rett syndrome

 Most affected children will not grow up to lead independent lives and they rarely reach middle age.

 In most individuals, RTT is caused by a random mutation (change) in the MECP2 gene located on an X chromosome.
-Because it occurs as a random mutation, fewer than one per cent of cases are inherited.
+Because it occurs as a random mutation, fewer than 1 per cent of cases are inherited.
 However, we do not know all the genes involved.

 Who does it affect?